 - Mandatory annual protected species workshops for all longline vessel owners and operators.

 The majority (about 90 percent) of U.S. commercial harvest of shortfin makos comes from the Atlantic and Gulf of Mexico.
-Recent U.S. Pacific landings have been less than 100 metric tons per year.
+Recent U.S. Pacific landings have been less than 100 metric tons per year, and in 2012 landings totaled 26.3 metric tons.

 Shortfin makos are considered one of the great game fish of the world and are a popular catch in shark tournaments.
-Off the West Coast, recreational charter vessels must keep logbooks documenting their catch and there is a limit on the number of mako sharks recreational fishermen can catch.
+Off the West Coast, recreational charter vessel operators must keep logbooks documenting their catch and there is a limit on the number of mako sharks recreational fishermen can catch.

 Fresh from August to January